X2Go

 NOTE

-This setup require that someone in your lab already have installed X2Go server and your software of choice on the particular machine you will be connecting to.
+This setup requires that someone in your lab already have installed X2Go server and your software of choice on the particular machine you will be connecting to.

 # 3.1 Create session